 If the thermostat is turned down, the easy remedy is to turn it back to the standard spot which should yield 120 degree hot water and would meet state law.
 If the pilot light is out you might ask yourself why however watch this video to learn how to relight it.
 For More Information on Water Heaters, click here!

 Do you see water showing up somewhere it is not supposed to?
 Is there a good reason to believe it is coming from your plumbing system?
 It is smart to determine this and stop the leak as soon as possible.
 Mold can form in wet environments in 24 to 48 hours.

 If you can determine the leak is from a water line then watch this video to see how to shut down either the individual fixture or the whole house.

 If you can see the leak is from a drain line then stop using that fixture until it can be repaired.
 What if you cannot see the leak because it is behind a wall?
 Click here to Meet Flo!
-This device will help you learn about leaks in a water line even when it is behind a wall!
+This device can easily be installed by our professional plumbing contractors and will help you learn about leaks in a water line even when it is behind a wall!

-Water travels the path of the least resistance so it could be showing up one place and originating from another place several feet away Besides the possibility of property damage and the formation of mold, leaks waste water!
+Water travels the path of the least resistance so it could be showing up one place but originating from another place, several feet away.
+Besides the possibility of property damage and the formation of mold, leaks waste water!

 Shutting Off Water

 Facts about your faucets…